 To find the right Medigap plan for you, determine what coverage makes sense for your needs and what you’re willing to pay each month.
 Plans offering more coverage come with higher Medicare Supplement premiums.
 There are additional factors that impact the prices, including your location.
 It’s also possible that not all plans are available in your area.

-If you don’t need the full range of coverage that the more expensive plans offer, you can find a happy medium.
-The best way to do this is to know what each Medigap plan covers and choose the one that fills in the gaps for which you most need coverage.
+If you do not need the full range of coverage that the more expensive plans offer, you can find a happy medium.
+The best way to do this is by learning what coverage you would get from each of the Medigap plans available to you.
+Then, choose the option that fills in the gaps for which you most need coverage.

 How to Save Money with a Medicare Supplement Plan

 Enrolling in a Medigap plan is a decision best made when informed and educated about your options.
 There are multiple levels of coverage.
 The best result comes from choosing the one that is right for your health and budget needs.
 Keep in mind not just the present moment, but the future as well.

 To explore the Medicare Supplement plan options available to you, call the phone number above.
 An agent licensed in your state will help find the best coverage.
 We can analyze your current health care costs and give you a better idea of what you'll save with a Medigap plan.